Health With a Capital H

 February 18, 2011

-Contributed by Lauren Sirkey, Health Communications Associate I
+By Lauren Sirkey, Health Communications Associate I

 On President's Day, we often reflect on all the contributions our Presidents have made to our country.
 From establishing civil rights to providing Health care, our Presidents, for the most part, have tried to do what is best for the country.
 This President's Day, however, I think it is important that we also recognize the efforts of the First Ladies.